Xilinx/mlir-aie/tutorials/tutorial-1/README.md

 ### <ins>Core</ins>

 The AIE core functionality is defined within the core body.
 This functionality is a combination of AIE dialect specific operations as well as other general dialects that are supported by the MLIR compiler.
 This includes a large set of dialects such as [arith](https://mlir.llvm.org/docs/Dialects/ArithOps/) and [memref](https://mlir.llvm.org/docs/Dialects/MemRef/) but can also include many others.
 Custom functions that are not inherently supported on AI Engines can be translated into scalar operations that are (e.g. arctan).
-Keep in mind that MLIR is not a programming language but a intermediate representation so the syntax of doing simple opertions may seem cumbersome at first glance but is designed to capture a robust set of operations.
+Keep in mind that MLIR is not a programming language but a intermediate representation so the syntax of doing simple operations may seem cumbersome at first glance but is designed to capture a robust set of operations.

-In addition to the integrated core functionality defintions, `mlir-aie` also supports linking with externally compiled kernel code which we you can explore in more detail in [tutorial 9](../tutorial-9).
+In addition to the integrated core functionality definitions, `mlir-aie` also supports linking with externally compiled kernel code which we you can explore in more detail in [tutorial 9](../tutorial-9).
 This process allows custom kernels to be included directly in `mlir-aie` defined designs.

 ### <ins>Lock</ins>

 Locks are components used by other components to arbitrate access to a shared resource.
 They are not tied to any particular resource and thus do not physically prevent the resource that they are associated with from being accessed.
-Instead, they facilitatea contractional agreement among users of a resource that a lock must be successfully acquired before the resource can be used.
+Instead, they facilitate a contractual agreement among users of a resource that a lock must be successfully acquired before the resource can be used.
 More details about how locks can be used will be presented in subsequent tutorials but a common resource they are associated with are buffers where two users of that buffer (e.g. core and DMA) may wish to access the buffer at the same time.

 The `lock` operation, is actually a physical sub component of the `AIE.tile` but is declared within the `module` block.
 The syntax for declaring a lock is `AIE.lock(tileName, lockID)`.
 An example would be:
 ```